peterzimon/docs-api/webhooks.md

 ## Verifying authenticity

-All webhooks can be configured to send with an optional `secret` field as digital signature, with which you can verify the authenticity of incoming requests if needed.
+All webhooks can be configured to send with an optional `secret` via the `X-Ghost-Secret` header, with which you can verify the authenticity of incoming requests if needed.